 A legitimate question!
 For a long time I’ve tried a lot of recipes for food and drinks in my free time, took pictures, discussed them with friends and so on.
 I am interested in drinks and food since many years and so I have gathered a lot of experiences, ideas and of course photos over time.
 Since I’m always curious about new things I try to read about new releases in the beverage and Bar sector, ask around in my closer and extended circle of acquaintances for new recommendations, new recipes and the like in order to get a lot at different impressions.
 Much of that I would like to share with you!

-As stated above I have no aspiration of being professional in a way that means to have always the newest spirits, drinks or Bar-travelogues first.
+I do not try to always have the newest spirits, drinks or Bar-travelogues first.
 I will simply try what’s appealing or what was recommended to me.
-In this point I will differ from a bunch of professional Bar blogs out there, where new bartenders in certain Bars are portrayed, sales figures of industry giants are discussed or things like that.
+In this point I will differ from a bunch of other bar blogs out there, where new bartenders in certain Bars are portrayed, sales figures of industry giants are discussed or things like that.
 Instead I want to reach interested people and inspire others to try out some of the recipes presented, new products and the like.

 I am a 35 year old (2017) Blogger in the Ruhr area of western Germany.
 Unfortunately, this region is not really the hotspot in terms of the blog’s thematic focus.
 While there are a lot of restaurants and pubs around and a multi-cultural population structure leads to a wide range of interesting and innovative influences, compared to the major cities of the country (Berlin, Hamburg, Munich, as well as cities such as Cologne, Düsseldorf etc .) and to cities in the rest of the world the local income and social structure unfortunately do not really provide a widespread demand for stylish, upscale bar-culture.
 What’s called a “Cocktail Bar” here usually is something like a mediocre “Tiki Bar” and most people think of Sex on the Beach, Swimming Pools and other juicy mixtures if it comes to the word “Cocktail”.
 If you order a gin and tonic in a regular bar there is a good chance that you will get a gin and a seperate tonic water next to it (In Germany a “gin and tonic” is commenly known by the name “Gin Tonic” – so if you use the English name, people will most likely be irritated.
 Since in better bars the stuff usually knows about the English name and even uses it when speaking about this particular Highball, it can (!) be an indication of quality.)
 In this sense, I am anything but a great expert or a bar-scene-party-goer who is always up to date on the latest menus or the hottest Cocktail Bars around the country.
 But before I do the region a big injustice with a crushing blanket criticism, I must positively mention that in recent years more and more nice small bars or pubs with a hipster clientele have emerged from the ground.
 Although not really Cocktail Bars, the cocktail menu in such places feature – though usually far from being comprehensive – some “uncommon” highballs, such as the Moscow Mule (in Germany Ginger Beer was widely unknown for a long time – due to the German Purity Law of Beers it is even prohibited to sell Ginger Beer under this name).
 At least this is a step in a direction I appreciate!